-See "To save a project" on page 41.
+See "To save a project" on page 44.

-To set up/edit an On-Time project to run image files in real time
+To set up or edit an On-Time project to run image files in real time

-You can run Feature Extraction for Agilent microarrays in real time as image files are saved after scanning on the Agilent Scanner.
+You can run Feature Extraction for Agilent microarrays in real time as image files are saved by the Agilent Scanner.
 The differences between a Standard project and an On-Time project are listed below:

-- You can set up an On-Time project only for Agilent microarray images. - You do not add image files or extraction sets (image files, grid templates, and protocols) to the On-Time project. - You can type a maximum total processing time and a maximum time between extractions for an On-Time project. - 1 Open an On-Time project.
+- You can set up an On-Time project only for Agilent microarray images.
+Non-Agilent microarray images are not supported. - You do not add image files or extraction sets (image files, grid templates, and protocols) to the On-Time project. - You can type a maximum total processing time and a maximum time between extractions for an On-Time project.